DELTA TOWNSHIP RECYCLING CENTER

 PLEASE NOTE: On Tuesdays during the de-leafing program, the recycling center will be open for regular recycling, but yard waste will not be accepted.
 The recycling center also closes at 6 p.m., on Wednesdays, starting in November for winter hours.

 REMINDER: Paper bags, cardboard boxes, or plastic tubs may be used.
 NO PLASTIC BAGS!
 Tree limbs must not exceed four feet in length, or four inches in diameter.
-For a listing of acceptable materials taken at the Recycling Center see “Items Accepted” under the subpages for the Recycling Programs on the website at Delta Township www.deltami.gov.
+For a listing of acceptable materials taken at the Recycling Center see “Items Accepted at the Recycling Center” to the right on this page.

 LEFTOVER PAINT: Follow the “3 R’s… Reduce, Reuse and Recycle.
 Follow five steps below to improve the environment regarding paint supply.
 1. Buy the correct amount of paint for your project.
 2. Store paint properly to keep fresh.
 3. Use up leftover paint.
 4. Reuse or Recycle and 5.
 Dispose of paint properly.
 If you are looking to recycle your unused paint contact a local theater organization, church or Habitat for Humanity these types of organizations are always looking for donations.

 For more information on programs, or for any other questions pertaining to recycling, please contact the Clerk’s Office at 323.8500.